 646,000 Rohingya refugees currently in Bangladesh: UN

-Dhaka: The UN on Friday raised the number of Rohingya refugees who have arrived in Bangladesh since late August to 646,000.
+Dhaka : The UN on Friday raised the number of Rohingya refugees who have arrived in Bangladesh since late August to 646,000, reports IANS.

 The latest data raises the estimated number of arrivals to 20,000 compared to figures released two days earlier, reports Efe news.